Roanoke Island Shopping (Including Manteo Shopping and Wanchese Shopping)

 - (252) 473-1056

 Downtown Manteo has long been anchored by a bookstore.
 The latest incarnation is Duck’s Cottage Downtown Books, which opened in March 2012 following a post-Hurricane Irene renovation of 105 Sir Walter Raleigh Street.
-A sister store of the popular Duck’s Cottage Coffee & Books in Duck, their Roanoke Island location features a large hand-picked book selection of best-sellers, mass market titles, fiction, cookbooks, young adult and children’s titles including the much-loved Usborne line for kids.
+A sister store of the popular Duck’s Cottage Coffee & Books in Duck, their Roanoke Island location features a large hand-picked book selection of best sellers, mass market titles, fiction, cookbooks, young adult and children’s titles including the much-loved Usborne line for kids.
 You’ll also find journals, a wide range of greeting cards, boxed notes and local calendars.
 Their Outer Banks section is well-curated with history, nature, fiction and non-fiction on display.
 There’s something for everyone in the Melissa & Doug toy department, from art supplies to puzzles, wooden toys to puppets and fun games for all ages.
-If you’re feeling like a cuppa, Downtown Books serves artisanal roasted coffee, hot tea from Harney & Sons and Two Leaves and a Bud.
-Enjoy a biscotti with your coffee or tea.
-Pull up a comfy chair, grab a book and a treat and while away the afternoon in this well-stocked, independent bookstore.
+A quality selection of toys will please the younger set with fun stuff from Folkmanis puppets and Blue Orange games.
+If you’re feeling like a cuppa, Downtown Books serves locally roasted coffee from Morning View Coffee House and hot tea from Harney & Sons.
+Other local items on the shelves include Outer Banks Sea Salt, Outer Banks Candle Company and more.
+Pull up a comfy chair, grab a book and a coffee or tea and while away the afternoon in this well-stocked, independent bookstore.

 - 402 Queen Elizabeth Avenue